emilyrushton/emilyrushton.github.io/_posts/2017-10-01-pencil-2d-quick-reference.md

 ## About

-This writing sample is a visual <em>Quick Reference Guide</em> prepared for an open source software, Pencil2D, for a course in my Masters of Science program.
+This writing sample is a visual <em>Quick Reference Guide</em> for an open source software, Pencil2D, prepared as an assignment for a course in my Masters of Science program.

 ## File Download (PDF)